-If I could do anything for a year, what would it be?
+1. If I could do anything for a year, what would it be?

 I like to ask this question to students and see what answers I get.
 After a little bit of consideration, most students say “travel the world,”, “tour the world with a musical group,” “intern in a health clinic,” “learn to play an instrument,” “play on a semi-professional sports team,” “push my comfort zone” etc.

 You likely don’t yet have outstanding student loans, you are probably still on your parents’ health insurance, you probably don’t have a lot of other responsibilities like rent, pets, mortgages, children, life partners etc. Additionally, you are at the best developmental age for learning and adventure.

 Whatever the answer to this question, there is a probably gap year program for that or you can arrange it yourself.
 Colleges have amazing opportunities too, but you have to know what they are before you get there in order to take advantage of them your first year.

-Am I ready for college both academically and emotionally?
+2. Am I ready for college both academically and emotionally?